anuradhawick/ngx-image-viewer/README.md

   wheelZoom: true, // If true, the mouse wheel can be used to zoom in
   allowFullscreen: true, // If true, the fullscreen button will be shown, allowing the user to entr fullscreen mode
   allowKeyboardNavigation: true, // If true, the left / right arrow keys can be used for navigation
-  btnIcons: { // The icon classes that will apply to the buttons.
-By default, font-awesome is used.
-    zoomIn: 'fa fa-plus',
-    zoomOut: 'fa fa-minus',
-    rotateClockwise: 'fa fa-repeat',
-    rotateCounterClockwise: 'fa fa-undo',
-    next: 'fa fa-arrow-right',
-    prev: 'fa fa-arrow-left',
-    fullscreen: 'fa fa-arrows-alt',
-  },
   btnShow: {
     zoomIn: true,
     zoomOut: true,